Skip to content

 • Graduates will be able to apply for provisional registration as a teacher in Australia and overseas.

-• Graduates may find employment in schools as well as other environments such as churches; parachurch organisations; and, government and private enterprises.
+• Graduates may find employment in schools as well as many other environments.

 • Graduates may also continue to postgraduate studies in education and a variety of related fields.